Lana Del Ray (album): Background

-Del Rey and producer David Kahne recorded 13 tracks for the album throughout 2008.
+Del Rey and producer David Kahne recorded 13 tracks for the album in 2008.
 Instead of immediately releasing the full material, her label put out three of the tracks from the album sessions through a promotional EP titled Kill Kill on October 21, 2008, under the name Lizzy Grant.
 The EP was a critical success, with critics calling it poetic and elegant and the album led to Del Rey being featured as an emerging artist.
 Between the release of Kill Kill and the album, Del Rey expressed the desire to change her name.
 While on a trip to Miami, Del Rey was speaking Spanish with a few of her friends from Cuba, when they landed on "Lana Del Rey".
 Inspired by Lana Turner and the Ford Del Rey sedan, the name reminded Del Rey and her friends of what she called the glamour of the seaside.
 "It sounded gorgeous coming off the tip of the tongue" she said.
 Del Rey at the time opted for the alternate spelling, by spelling it R-A-Y.